Celebrating CYGNA: Supporting women in academia

 - CYGNA is open to international members.
 In fact, nearly one third of our members do not live in the UK.
 This provides members with the opportunity to network outside the UK.
 Its London location means that we also regularly host international CYGNA members.
 To date, we have had visitors from Australia, Austria, China, Denmark, Finland, France, Germany, Greece, Japan, the Netherlands, and the USA.
 Given that, by coincidence rather than by design, 95% of our UK CYGNA members originate from outside the UK, this makes for a very international network.

 - CYGNA is resolutely FREE for its members.
 Our speakers are usually CYGNA members who offer their time for free, whereas the host university sponsors our catering.
 We do not charge for membership or for attending our meetings.
 This ensures our network is open for academics at any stage of career and to those who work at less well-resourced institutions.

 CYGNA growing in size and stature

 Membership of the CYGNA mailing list has continued to grow and at present consists of nearly 300 members from more than 30 countries and 100 different universities.
 In the early years, its founding members did most of the organization and we generally met at the universities that they were affiliated with: ESCP London, Middlesex University, and Kings College London/Royal Holloway University of London.
-However, since the 3rd year of CYGNA, we decentralized the organization of meetings.
+However, since the third year of CYGNA, we decentralized the organization of meetings.
 This meant that the organizing load could be shared and that we could expand our meeting locations.
 So far we have met at Birkbeck University of London, Cass Business School, ESCP London, Imperial College London, King’s College London, London School of Economics, Middlesex University, and Royal Holloway, University of London.

 How CYGNA is helping its members?